Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Introduction

-Furthermore, recent experimental studies in several EBM families have shown that such a dynamic path is also printed in EBMs when non-convergent samplings are used to train the models, and that this can be easily exploited to generate high-quality samples in short times both in sampling and training~\cite{nijkamp2019learning,Nijkamp_Hill_Han_Zhu_Wu_2020,decelle2021equilibrium,muntoni2021adabmdca,liao2022gaussian}.
+Furthermore, recent experimental studies in several EBM families have shown that such a dynamic path is also printed in EBMs when non-convergent samplings are used to train the models, and that this can be easily exploited to generate high-quality samples in short times both in sampling and training~\cite{nijkamp2019learning,Nijkamp_Hill_Han_Zhu_Wu_2020,decelle2021equilibrium,muntoni2021adabmdca,liao2022gaussian,xie2022tale}.
 It was shown that this optimal regime for sample generation of EBMs is achieved by forcing out-of-equilibrium sampling of the model during training, specifically by always initializing the Markov chains with random conditions and iterating the MCMC process for only a few steps $k$.
 The key observation was that particularly high-quality samples are generated when sampling the trained model for exactly the same time and initial distribution that was used to train the model~\cite{nijkamp2019learning,decelle2021equilibrium}.
-The apparition of this strong non-monotonic performance in the sample generation can be directly related to the MCMC mixing time, which typically increases with learning progress~\cite{decelle2021equilibrium}.
+Nicely, these observations can be rationalized by moment-matching arguments at the fixed point of the training dynamics, as described in Ref.~\cite{nijkamp2019learning}.
+Furthermore, the apparition of this strong non-monotonic performance in the sample generation can be directly related to the MCMC mixing time, which typically increases with learning progress~\cite{decelle2021equilibrium}.
 In fact, the same work showed that most of the instabilities and difficulties typically encountered in training RBMs are directly related to this out-of-equilibrium regime, since all these effects disappear when the number of Gibbs steps used to compute the gradient exceeds the thermalization time, e.g. when an incredibly long number of steps per iteration is considered~\cite{decelle2021equilibrium}.